Tiffany678/BakeryShop_PassionProject/README.md

 </dependency>
 ```

-We can also use Spring Initializr to quickly set up the project with needed dependencies.
+We can also use [Spring Initializr](https://start.spring.io/) to quickly set up the project with needed dependencies.

 ## Setting Up the MySQL Database
 We will use Mysql localhost database with Spring Boot.
-This is the property setting on the src/main/resources/application.properties.
+This is the property setting on the _src/main/resources/application.properties_.

 ```
 server.port=8080